PaulStoffregen/WS2812Capture/readme.md

 * `myleds.setT1H_min(nanoseconds)` - default is 560ns

-    Configure the minumum pulse width for logic 1 pulse.
+    Configure the minimum pulse width for logic 1 pulse.
 Shorter will counted as errors.

 * `myleds.setT1H_max(nanoseconds)` - default is 1100ns